How to Find a Deceased Person’s Will Without Going to Court

 -

-- Did the deceased mention writing a will?
+- Did they mention having a will?

 - Do you know who their attorney was?